 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

-Pakistan Journal Medical Research publishes original material of interest to the researchers, scientists and practitioners in the broad field of medicine, bio-medical sciences and health research.
-Articles describing original clinical or laboratory investigations, field health studies and case reports will be considered for publication.
-From time to time invited articles, editorials and review of selected topics will be published.
-Manuscripts, including illustrations and tables must be original and not under consideration by another publication.
-Ethical clearance is mandatory for all submissions and must be enclosed with manuscript.
+Pakistan Journal Medical Research (PJMR) is an open access; peer reviewed journal publishes original material of interest to the researchers, scientists and practitioners in the broad field of medicine, bio-medical sciences and health research.
+Articles describing original clinical or laboratory investigations, field health studies and case reports, letter to editor, short communication and editorial is considered for publication.
+From time to time invited articles, editorials and reviews (preferably systematic reviews) published.

 Pakistan Journal Medical Research has agreed to receive manuscripts in accordance with the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals," as cited in N. Engl.
 J. Med., 1997,336:309-15.
 In preparing manuscripts, authors should follow the "Uniform Requirements for Manuscript Submitted to Biomedical Journals" and specific author instructions detailed below:

-Upon acceptance by, Pakistan Journal of Medical Research all copyright ownership for the article is transferred to The Pakistan Journal of Medical Research.
-We, the undersigned co-authors of this article, have contributed significantly to and share in the responsibility for above.
-The undersigned stipulate that the material submitted to Pakistan Journal of Medical Research is new, original and has not been submitted to another publication for concurrent consideration.
+The undersigned stipulate that the material submitted to Pakistan Journal of Medical Research is new, original and has not been submitted to another journal for publication for concurrent consideration.

 We also attest that any human and /or animal studies undertaken as part of the research from which this manuscript was derived are in compliance with regulation of our institution(s) and with generally accepted guidelines governing such work.